Hernan Cortes: A Detailed Biography

 Cortés heard of the Aztec civilization through his contact with other indigenous tribes in the region.
 He had heard of their dominance in Mesoamerica and knew that they were a force to be reckoned with.
 He convinced Diego Velasquez, then governor of Cuba, to let him lead an expedition to Mexico.
 Right before his departure, Cortes was ordered to halt his expedition, but he defied the order and went on his journey anyways.
 As a result, he set sail soon after with approximately 11 ships and just over 500 men.
 The expedition first arrived in the area of the Yucatan Peninsula, to the east of the main territory of the Aztec Empire.
 Quickly, Hernan Cortés and his men encountered other Mesoamerican peoples living in the area.

 For example, they came into contact with the Tlaxcala, which was a powerful city-state to the east of Tenochtitlan.
 Tlaxcala were traditional enemies of the Aztec as the two had fought each in different battles including the Flower Wars.
 As such, the Tlaxcala used the opportunity to their advantage and allied themselves with the Spanish against Tenochtitlan.
 This is important, because Cortés used the Tlaxcala and other enemies of the Aztec in his later conquest of Tenochtitlan.
 Strangely, Cortes’ arrival coincided with an important Aztec prophecy about the Aztec god Quetzalcoatl who the Aztecs believed had created humans.
 As a result, Cortes was greeted with honor by the Aztecs, because they were unsure of whether or not he was indeed the god.
 Cortes used the confusion to his benefit and quickly began his conquest of the Aztec civilization.
-In general, Cortes overwhelmed the Aztecs by capturing their leader, Montezuma II, and by leading several key battles against the Aztec people.
+In general, Cortes overwhelmed the Aztecs by capturing their leader, Moctezuma II, and by leading several key battles against the Aztec people.
 Aided by the spread of European diseases, such as small pox Cortes took control of the great Aztec capital city.
 Cortes built Mexico City on the ruins of Tenochtitlan and it became one of the most powerful cities in the Spanish Empire.
-Click here too read more about the Spanish conquest of the Aztec Empire.
+Click here to read more about the Spanish conquest of the Aztec Empire.

 HERNAN CORTES – SIGNIFICANCE AND DEATH